TheWatcher/twscript/docs/TWTrapSetSpeed.md

 - Type: `string`
 - Default: `[me]`

 Specify the target object(s) to update when triggered.
 This can either be an object name or id, `[me]` to update the object the script is on, `[source]` to update the object that triggered the change (if you need that, for some odd reason), or you may specify an archetype name preceeded by `*` or `@` to update all objects that inherit from the specified archetype.
 If you use `*` then only concrete objects that directly inherit from that archetype are updated, if you use `@` then all concrete objects that inherit from the archetype directly or indirectly are updated.
+Finally, this may also be set to perform a radius search for objects of a given archetype:
+`5.0<TerrPt` will match all concrete `TerrPt` objects within 5 units of the object on which `TWTrapSetSpeed` has been placed, while `10>TerrPt` will match all concrete `TerrPt` objects more than 10 units away from the object on which `TWTrapSetSpeed` has been placed.
+Note that you can modify the behaviour of radius searches using `*` and `@`, so `7<@TerrPt` will match all concrete objects within 7 units that inherit from TerrPt directly or indirectly (the default is to only match objects that injerit directly from the named archetype, ie: `7<*TerrPt` and `7<TerrPt` are equivalent)

 ### Parameter: `TWTrapSetSpeedDebug`